EJOHP

 Mothers of Environmental Justice

-The Environmental Justice Movement was formalized and nationalized in the United States in 1982, representing protests, marches, research, and organizing that were spearheaded in my instances by Black women and women of color.
+The Environmental Justice Movement was nationalized in the United States in 1982, representing protests, marches, research, and organizing that was spearheaded in many instances by Black women and women of color.

-Like so many movements before it, the Environmental Justice Movement, which drew heavy inspiration and strategy from the Civil Rights Movement before it, also inherited a backbone on the labor and passion of women.
-They were – are – the organizers, the leaders, the caregivers, the chefs, the bookkeepers, and so much more.
-And despite there long held position in these movements, there are so many women – elders and youth – who remain under-recognized in this critical work.
+These women were – are – the community organizers, the leaders, the caregivers, the chefs, the bookkeepers, and so much more whose labor and passion serves as the backbone for the modern day Environmental Justice and Civil Rights movements.
+But despite their long held position in these movements, there are so many women – elders and youth – who remain under-recognized in this critical work.

 The Mothers of Environmental Justice collection focuses on the lived experiences and robust histories of some of the most prominent women-identifying activists in the Environmental Justice Movement.
 These women are legends in the fight against climate change and for clean water, air, and soil, representing multiple generations of movement leaders and activists.